nhudack/personal-website/content/projects/ThreadPool.md

 showInProjects: true
 ---

 Multithreaded program for executing work on a customizable number of worker threads with a work-stealing approach.
-Repository is private due to Virginia Tech Honor Code.
+Made at Virginia Tech.